markszabo/Hacktivity2016/README.md

 !["Captive portal of Hotel Hacktivity"](https://github.com/markszabo/Hacktivity2016/raw/master/img/hotelhacktivity.png "Captive portal of Hotel Hacktivity")

-Every guest receives an access code, but you have lost yours.
+Every guest receives an access code at check-in, but you have lost yours.
 Can you get someone else's code?

 ### The code

 Open Examples > DNSServer > CaptivePortal, and upload it.

 Connect to the Wifi `DNSServer CaptivePortal example` and go to any http website (eg. [bbc.com](http://www.bbc.com/) or [hotelhacktivity.com](http://www.hotelhacktivity.com/).
+Doesn't matter if it exists or not.)
+You will be faced with a captive portal.

-Change the name of the network in the 18th line: `WiFi.softAP("DNSServer CaptivePortal example");`.
-In reality we would set it to `HotelHacktivity` but to avoid collusion with others, please set it to something else (eg. add a random number to the end like `HotelHacktivity5943`).
+First change the name of the network in the 18th line: `WiFi.softAP("DNSServer CaptivePortal example");`.
+In reality we would set it to `HotelHacktivity` but to avoid collusion with others, please set it to something else (eg. add a random number to the end like `HotelHacktivity5943`, or use your nickname).
 Upload & test.

 Let's add the `login.php`!
-Open Examples > ESP8266WebServer > HelloServer to see an example.
+Open Examples > ESP8266WebServer > HelloServer to see an example, or just follow my instructions.

 Based on HelloServer add the following lines between `webServer.onNotFound([](){...});` and `webServer.begin()`:
 ```C++